 small class sizes And Individual attention

-Our tutorials have are limited to a maximum of 18 people in order to promote a quality educational experience.
+Our tutorials are limited to a maximum of 20 people (and in practice, normally less) in order to promote a quality educational experience.
 Regular consultation times are available and queries from students are responded to promptly and thoroughly.

 TESTIMONIALS From Past Students